CodePipeWrangler/code_jitsu_gh/genomics/Linux_Data_Science_and_Programming_Tools.md

-# Linux/BASH Data Science and Programming Tools
+# Linux Data Science and Programming Tools

 *This document contains various instructions for executing useful processes in a linux based shell*